-The key point in your essay is about “cutting off a descendant from his/her root…….
-“I am afraid that you decided to be selective in your argument as if cutting off descendant from his/her root is only when one is living outside of Nigeria.
+The key point in your essay is about cutting off a descendant from his/her genealogical tree/root.
+I am afraid that you decided to be selective in your proposition as if cutting off a descendant from his/her root is only when one is living outside of Nigeria.

 With all due respect, your essay is one-sided because you failed to point out or address the common denominator that propels migration and the impact it has on our people.
 I would like to draw your attention to a term called economic migration.
 I believe you know what it means.
 For the sake of your readers, I will explain that an economic migrant is someone who emigrates from one region to another to seek an improvement in living standards because the living conditions or job opportunities in the migrant’s own region are not sufficient.
 If we are not economical with the truth, I will dare say that most of our people are economic migrants either you migrated to the city nearby or you migrated to Port-Harcourt, Lagos or Canada or the UK.
-All of them are economic migration.
+All of them are economic migrants.
 This is a natural phenomenon.
 At least dating back to history, migration has always lived with man.

-So many of us applauding your writeup here are victims of this cutting off from the ancestral root.
+So many of us applauding your write-up here are victims of this cutting off from the ancestral root.
 Some of them, if they are given an opportunity, will not stay one extra day in Nigeria.
 It is always good to see a thing from the other side.
 So many of our folks who live outside their ancestral home cannot boast of taking their kids home, they cannot boast of teaching their kids the cultural values or language.
 Your essay should address that.

 Asking people to return home where Mr Buhari is the CEO of the company…where nothing is working, where you have no right to question anything, where you can be fired without valid reasons and nobody will speak for you, where there is no health care, no quality tuition without paying through your nose, where nothing virtually works simply because you don’t want to cut your descendant from their root is not a justifiable reason as long as you and your kids are living your dream.
-If not, all those who live outside their villages should also return back to their town and villages in order, not to severe ancestral ties.
+If not, all those who live outside their villages should also return to their town and villages in order, not, to sever ancestral ties.